 2. Submissions must comply with standard screenplay formatting.
 If you have questions regarding formatting, see the Screenwriter’s Bible (D. Trottier).
 Adaptations are not accepted for this competition.
 Submissions must be the original work of the applicant and may not be based, in whole or in part, on any other persons’ fictional material, published or unpublished; OR, if the script is a television spec episode, writers must identify the name of the sitcom and the current network airing the series in the Mayhew Submission Sheet.
 Scripts that fail to comply with standard formatting or page length requirements are disqualified and will not be reviewed.

 3. For collaborative submissions, all collaborators must comply with the full-time student requirements.
 Awards will be split among the collaborators.

-4. Each script must have a title page with the title of the script and the student’s BYU ID number.
+4. Each script must have a title page with the title of the script, the category of the script, and the student’s BYU ID number.
 If it is a collaborative effort, the submitter’s BYU ID number will be listed first.
-No authors name should not appear on the script or title page, just on the submission form.
+No author’s name should appear on the script or title page, just on the submission form.
 The pages must be numbered.
 No additional materials should be attached to the script (i.e. letters or recommendation, alternate pages, mention of awards, etc.).
 Entries submitted incorrectly are disqualified and will not be reviewed.

 Judging will be conducted by the TMA Writing Committee.
 The standards for evaluation will include assessments of: